SteelCompendium/data-gen/Draw Steel Rules.md

 ## ANCESTRIES

-Fantastic peoples inhabit the worlds of **Draw Steel**.
+Fantastic peoples inhabit the worlds of *Draw Steel*.
 Among them are devils, dwarves, elves, time raiders—even humans with their ability to sense the supernatural.

 Your hero is one of these folks!
 The fantastic ancestry you choose bestows benefits that come from your anatomy and physiology.
 This choice doesn’t grant you cultural benefits, like crafting or lore skills.
 While many game settings have cultures made of mostly one ancestry, other cultures and worlds have a cosmopolitan mix of peoples.

 Ancestry describes how you were born.
 Culture (in the next chapter) describes how you grew up.
 If you want to be a wode elf who was raised in a forest among other wode elves, you can do that!
 If you want to play a wode elf who was raised in an underground city of dwarves, humans, and orcs, you can do that too!

 ### ON THE ORIGIN OF SPECIES

 Orden is a fantasy world.
-It works on principles similar to those many people throughout history believed governed the real world: “I dunno, a god did it probably.”
+It works on principles similar to those many people throughout history believed governed the real world.
+"I dunno, a god did it probably."

-Humans, elves, orcs, dwarves, dragons—all have creator gods, the elder gods, four of whom made the world for some reason.
+Humans, elves, orcs, dwarves, dragons—all have creator gods—the elder gods, four of whom made the world for some reason.
 Maybe they were bored.

 The fashion among those gods for creating new, intelligent species petered after the orcs.
 Once humans came along and invented war, it stopped being fun.

-It may be that all species were created by gods.
+It may be all species were created by gods.
 That’s certainly what a lot of people throughout our own history assumed.
-Orden has no Darwin and probably never will.
-There’s still inheritance, though.
+Orden has no Darwin and probably won’t ever.
+There’s still inheritance.
 People expect children to look like their parents, but there aren’t evolutionary pressures except on a very local scale.

-In a world where powerful, world-altering magics are available, mortals sometimes try to recreate the gods' efforts.
+And in a world where powerful, world-altering magics are available, mortals sometimes try to recreate the gods' efforts.
 Some succeed, and new intelligent, speaking peoples are born.

 However, mortals are not gods and lack their ineffable wisdom.
 They are, in fact, very effable.
 Many have sought the power to create.
 It is available to any sorcerer of near-godlike power with the right rituals, though these days that power is very obscure.
 Creating new intelligent species was easier for mortal wizards back in the youth of the world when magic was friskier.

 In every instance in recorded history, attempts by mortals to make obedient servitor species backfire.
 The steel dwarves worked marvels with valiar, the truemetal, and the miracle mineral prismacore that grants objects a semblance of life.
 Eventually, their science and magics produced the omnivok, machines that were self-aware.
-Perhaps uniquely, when the dwarves realized they had created beings equal to themselves, they stopped their work and gave their creation full rights and independence, preferring to work with them rather than attempt—and inevitably fail—to be their masters.
+Perhaps uniquely, when the dwarves realized they had created beings equal to themselves, they stopped their work and gave their creation full rights and independence, preferring to work with them rather than attempt, and inevitably fail, to be their masters.

 Normally, it doesn’t work out that nicely.
 Even with the best of intentions, things go awry.
-The Dragon Phalanx were created by Good King Omund’s wizard, Vitae, to be the perfect knights, dispensing justice throughout the lands.
+The Dragon Phalanx were created by Good King Omund’s wizard Vitae to be the perfect knights, dispensing justice throughout the lands.
 But the same sorceries that grant self-awareness also grant independence.
 Agency.
 And though they enjoyed thirty years of peace and justice, eventually the dragon knights were betrayed by one of their own, seduced by the power offered by Ajax.

 The law of unintended consequences applies to the just and the unjust alike.

-Usually, when some powerful being tries to create an intelligent people, it’s for less than virtuous reasons.
+Usually when some powerful being tries to create an intelligent people, it’s for less than virtuous reasons.
 The synliroi are responsible for several intelligent species in the timescape, each an attempt to create a perfectly obedient servitor species.
 The most notorious example are the kuran’zoi, the time raiders who rebelled almost immediately and carry a burning hate for the voiceless talkers to this day.

-### Starting Size and Speed
+A perhaps less egregious use of this power is called quickening.
+Used when a powerful mage lives in and amongst some clever species just on the cusp of self-awareness.
+These instances, which are much more numerous than creating a new species from whole cloth, are more like the concept of uplifting found in science fiction.
+The mage or witch or shaman didn’t create anything.
+They just gave these cute, clever, frog-things a little boost.
+A little nudge.
+And suddenly there are angualotls walking around having conversations with each other, wondering when someone will invent a fabric that doesn’t get moldy in the swamp.

+This also carries serious ethical repercussions!
+“You didn’t create angualotls!
+You screwed up some perfectly good frogs!
+Look at them, you gave them anxiety!”

+This is only how it works on Orden.
+You may have completely different explanations for why there are several different intelligent species walking around in your world.
+Or no explanation!
+Or competing and irreconcilable theories on the matter!
+Use whatever inspires you.

+At the end of the day, if you throw out all of this and replace it with something you made up, it will be better.
+Because it’s *yours*!

+### STARTING SIZE AND SPEED

 Unless otherwise noted, a character from any of these ancestries is size 1M and has a speed of 5.

-Where an ancestry provides you with an ability, see the Abilities section for details on the ability format.
+Where an ancestry provides you with an ability, see *Abilities* for details of the ability format.

-### Devil
+## DEVIL

 “Go to hell!”

-“You know, I have a rather interesting story about that...”
+“You know, I have a rather interesting story about that…”

 The native ancestry of the Seven Cities of Hell, devils are humanoids with red or blue skin expressed in a wide variety of hues, from bright crimson to deep purple.
 Each devil is born with some hellmark—horns, a tail, cloven hooves, a forked tongue, fanged incisors, or even wings.

+## HELL

+Hell is dominated by the Seven Cities of Hell, each ruled by a different archdevil who constantly plots and schemes against the others in the hope of ascending to the Throne of Hell.

+Those devils who join “the trade,” as their civil service is called, spend their days in bureaucratic service, hoping or scheming for promotion.
+Devils looking for a quick path up the bureaucratic ladder sign up for the Exchange, whereby mortals in the mundane world who perform the right rituals can summon a devil, who bargains with the supplicant on behalf of their archdevil.
+Archdevils can grant temporary worldly power in exchange for a supplicant’s soul, with the summoned devil acting as the broker.

+On rare occasions, the summoning goes wrong and the supplicant dies before the deal can be struck, stranding the summoned devil on Orden permanently.
+Some stranded devils seek to return to Hell, but most prefer life in Orden, where the phrase “stabbed in the back by a colleague” is usually a metaphor.

+The majority of devils in Orden are not from, nor have ever been to, the Seven Cities.
+They are descendants of devils who were stranded in the mundane world decades, centuries, even millennia ago.

-### On Devils
+### ON DEVILS

 Adelard scuttled across the floor of his basement, a heavy tome clutched in one hand, his index finger marking a page.
-Occasionally, he would stop, open the book, consult a diagram, look at the chalk markings he’d made on the floor, tilt his head, then bend down and refine or rub out an esoteric symbol.
+Occasionally he would stop, open the book, consult a diagram, look at the chalk markings he’d made on the floor, tilt his head, then bend down and refine or rub out an esoteric symbol.

 One of the red candles suddenly guttered out, making the small room noticeably darker.
 “Damn and blast!” he hissed.
 Then he relit it from another candle.

-Then he relit it from another candle.
 Stepping back to admire his handiwork, Adelard crossed his arms and nodded.
 He’d spent his last coppers on the candles—they weren’t cheap.
 And he feared the skull might be fake, but did it matter?
-The book just said a skull—it didn’t even specify a human skull!
+The book just said *a skull*—it didn’t even specify a human skull!
 Did it matter if it was real?
 It was probably real.
 What kind of market was there for replica skulls?
 But it was awfully cheap.
 Anyway, did it matter?
 How would the ritual know if the skull was real?

 He was wittering, putting off the inevitable.
 He pulled himself together.
 It was either going to work, or it wasn’t, and wittering wasn’t going to help.
 He opened the book and turned the page—then began to speak the ritual.

 Moments later, the candles flared, there was a burst of flame, and acrid brimstone filled his nostrils.
-When the smoke cleared … there was a devil standing in his basement—dark purple skin, horns, even a twitching tail.
+When the smoke cleared… there was a devil standing in his basement—dark purple skin, horns, even a twitching tail.

 “Aha!
 Yes, finally.”
 It rubbed its hands together.
 “It’s about time,” the creature said, pulling on the bottom of his waistcoat to straighten it.
 “Now then!
 How does it go?
 Oh, yes.”
 He cleared his throat.
-“On behalf of my lord, his grace Archduke Dispater, Lord of Dis, I am empowered to offer you …” But his speech fell on deaf ears.
+“On behalf of my lord, his grace Archduke Dispater, Lord of Dis, I am empowered to offer you…”

+But his speech fell on deaf ears.

 “It worked!”
 Adelard said, holding his clenched fists up.
 “Ahahaha!
 It worked!
 Finally, after years!
 I will have my revenge!
-Hahaha … !” *cough* *cough* Adelard was suddenly gripped by a coughing fit, but he kept crowing.

-“Dismiss me from service, will they?! *cough* Old and useless … am I?!
+Hahaha…!” *cough* *cough* Adelard was suddenly gripped by a coughing fit, but he kept crowing.
+“Dismiss me from service, will they?! *cough* Old and useless… am I?!
 I’ll show them!”
 He coughed again, fighting to breathe now.
-“I will hex them and torture them until they …”
+“I will hex them and torture them until they…”

 He stopped cavorting and capering, and his eyes went wide.
-“Until they … until …” He clutched his chest.
+“Until they… until…” He clutched his chest.

 “Uh-oh,” the devil said, genuinely worried.

 “HNNG!”
 Adelard grunted.
 Then he collapsed to the ground, curled into a fetal position, obviously in immense pain.

 “Nono.
 Nurse!” the devil called out.
 “Doctor!?
-Is anyone … you should lie down.
+Is anyone… you should lie down.
 Well, you are lying down.
-Do some … some deep-breathing exercises.
+Do some… some deep-breathing exercises.
 Have a cup of tea!
-That always …”
+That always…”

 Adelard gasped one last time and uncurled, muscles relaxed.
 Eyes open but unseeing.

-“… calms me down,” the devil said quietly.
+“…calms me down,” the devil said quietly.

 Suddenly, the candles were extinguished as one, plunging the room into pitch-blackness.
 The devil’s hellsight meant this was only a minor inconvenience for him.
 “Um,” he said to the empty room.
 “Uh-oh.”